Vahe Gurzadyan: Main research

-Cosmic microwave background indications for cosmic voids were obtained by Gurzadyan et al., including on the void nature of the Cold Spot, confirmed by independent galaxy survey, as of possibly largest known structure in the Universe.
+Cosmic microwave background indications for cosmic voids were obtained by Gurzadyan et al., including on the void nature of the Cold Spot, confirmed by independent galaxy survey, as of possibly the largest known structure in the Universe.

 Gurzadyan has suggested and initiated the use of Compton Edge method for high accuracy testing of the light speed isotropy and the Lorentz invariance at GRAAL experiment in European Synchrotron Radiation Facility (Grenoble); the obtained limit became a reference number for Special Relativity extension models.

 Other topics

-Gurzadyan has invented the concept of information panspermia which Webb attributed as Solution 23 of Fermi Paradox.
+Gurzadyan invented the concept of information panspermia which Webb attributed as Solution 23 of the Fermi Paradox.
 That concept includes the hypothesis that the Universe can be full of traveling extraterrestrial life streams as low-complexity compressed bit strings at von Neumann automata network.
-He has shown that human genome and hence the terrestrial life possess low Kolmogorov complexity and hence the corresponding bit strings can be transmitted by Arecibo-type antenna to Galactic distances.
+He has shown that human genome and hence the terrestrial life possess low Kolmogorov complexity and hence the corresponding bit strings can be transmitted by an Arecibo-type antenna to Galactic distances.

 Gurzadyan and Penrose discussed information panspermia within the Conformal Cyclic Cosmology, and the cosmic microwave background radiation transferring information from pre-Big Bang aeon to ours.

 He led a study with geneticists in Duke University introducing a new method to detect somatic mutations in genomic sequences, in proposing bath-quantum system viewpoint on the relation of thermodynamic and cosmological arrows of time.

 Revealing the chronology of ancient world with astronomical dating

-Gurzadyan's collaboration with archaeologists on the Chronology of the ancient Near East and his analysis of the Venus tablet of Ammisaduqa and of lunar eclipses of 3rd dynasty of Ur led to the introducing of the Ultra-Low chronology of the 2nd-millennium ancient Near East.
+Gurzadyan's collaboration with archaeologists on the Chronology of the ancient Near East and his analysis of the Venus tablet of Ammisaduqa and of lunar eclipses of the Third Dynasty of Ur led to the introducing of the Ultra-Low chronology of the 2nd-millennium ancient Near East.

-He identified the Halley's comet depicted on ancient coins of Armenian king Tigranes the Great, I c.
-BC. as the earliest known image of that comet He revealed the observation of supernova SN 1054 (progenitor of Crab nebula) in Armenian medieval chronicle of Hetum (Hayton of Corycus) and Cronaca Rampona.
+He identified Halley's Comet depicted on ancient coins of Armenian king Tigranes the Great, I c.
+BC. as the earliest known image of that comet He revealed the observation of supernova SN 1054 (progenitor of Crab Nebula) in Armenian medieval chronicle of Hetum (Hayton of Corycus) and Cronaca Rampona.